 Localization describes the process of adapting a product or service to a specific location, language, culture, and local market factors.
 For marketing content this could for example include translating content, matching the tone of voice, modifying style and layout and using locally popular channels.

-While a simple translation is the most obvious component of a localization, it shouldn’t stop there.
+A simple translation is the most obvious component of localization, but it shouldn't stop there.
 Organizations should accurately communicate their product and unique value to its customers or target audiences.
 As audiences in different places around the world have different preferences, behaviors and needs, strategic and consistent localization is essential to ensure successful product or services adaptation.

 While localization can mean a lot of work, there’s help at hand.
 Automation tools can simplify and streamline the process, allowing the creation of localized content faster and to make it centrally available across the organization to ensure consistent and correct use.